 3. You've Got To Get Along

 Like in a soap opera, personalities are ultimately going to clash in a work environment.
 If you want to survive in your office, try to make the best out of any situation that causes you any conflict with another employee.
-After all, today's associate may be tomorrow's manager.
+After all, today's co-worker may be tomorrow's manager.
 My mom was a proponent of the "kill them with kindness" mantra.
 I don't even think she realized she was using the Machiavellian tactic of "keep your friends close and your enemies closer."
 Here are a couple courses focused on managing today's conflicts:

 4. Don't Gossip

 Rumor has it that you don't think you're gossiping - you're just being informative.
 You're wrong.
-Spreading any unfounded information within your business could be grounds for firing.
-This has been the undoing of many a good employee.
+Spreading any unfounded information within your business can get you in hot water.
 Always watch what you have to say and to whom you say it.
 Negative feedback seems to have a much easier time coming back, and when it does, it can haunt you.

 5. Be That "Go-To" Employee

 Every workplace has those duties that no one wants.
 Many times my mom took on those unwanted duties at her office.
 It might not always pay off, but when it does, the dividends can be huge.
 She became the first female in her building to get her own office.
 Why?
 Because she volunteered to be the first person in her company to learn data processing on the company's first computer.
 This translates to today.
 Whether it's developing skills in emerging technologies such as blockchain and artificial intelligence, or learning how to become or be a better leader, companies are looking for people that they can turn to for expertise.
 It's no coincidence success follows driven employees who don't get bogged down in distractions.